scybersec/flash-read/README.md

 ## Description

-Flash-Read is a web application built with React that enables users to view and summarize articles.
-The application uses an API called "article-extractor-and-summarizer" to fetch and summarize articles.
+Flash-Read is a web application built with React, React-Redux and Tailwind-CSS that enables users to view and summarize articles.

 ## Components